Christina Pai joined Fort Point Capital in 2011 as a Vice President and was promoted to Partner in 2015.

 I work on all aspects of the transaction process.
-I focus on sourcing new, interesting deal opportunities and on deal execution, including leading our due diligence effort, negotiations and financing process.
-After we close a transaction, I work closely with our management teams to set the strategic direction for each portfolio company, and then I work with each company's management team directly to drive the major initiatives expected to create the most value for all stakeholders.
+I focus on sourcing new, interesting investment opportunities and on deal execution, including leading our due diligence effort, structuring and negotiations.
+After we close a transaction, I work closely with our management teams to set the strategic direction for each portfolio company, and I work with each company's management team directly to drive the most significant value creation initiatives.

 Two things.
 First, I love learning about different industries, companies and entrepreneurs and the history of their businesses.
 It's interesting to be in a position to perceive the commonalities of business opportunities across a spectrum of industries and companies.

 Second, and probably most important, I find working with our management teams to be profoundly satisfying.
 It's a great privilege to work directly with the team of people who built a great company and who now hope to double or triple its current size.
 And fast.